Darhness/Prophet/README.md

 - Your Binance information can be found [here](https://www.binance.com/en/my/settings/api-management).
 - Tiingo API token can be found [here](https://www.tiingo.com/account/api/token).

-*Note, both platform are free to use but requires registration.*
+*Note, both platforms are free to use but requires registration.*